 For well-implemented coding assistants with honest cost accounting: 2-4 quarters to net positive ROI at the team level.
 If anyone claims payback in weeks, they are either excluding costs from the denominator or counting gross savings without the rework discount.
 Both are common.
 Both are wrong.

-Statistics from Gartner, Deloitte, Workday, METR, Anthropic, and LSE research published between 2025 and early 2026.
-AI ROI measurement is a fast-moving field and specific percentages will shift.
-The structural problems — attribution difficulty, rework tax, counterfactual bias — are stable regardless of which year's data you reference.
+Statistics from Gartner, Deloitte, Workday, METR, Anthropic, Faros AI, Bain, McKinsey, and LSE research published between 2025 and early 2026.
+AI ROI measurement is a fast-moving field and specific percentages will shift as model capability improves.
+The structural problems — attribution difficulty, rework tax, counterfactual bias, bottleneck shifting — are stable regardless of which year's data you reference.